SyedaNadia/gold-price-chart-widget/readme.txt

 1. An example of the live gold price chart widget.
 2. The settings screen in wp-admin/widgets.php.
-3. The gold price widget
+3. An example of the  gold price widget
-4. The silver price widget
+4. An example of the silver price widget

 == Changelog ==